Arcgel/The_AdaptiFork/README.md

-# The_AdaptiFork
+🍴 The AdaptiFork: A Modular Accessibility Hub
+💡 Project Overview
-🍴 The AdaptiFork: A Modular Accessibility Hub Overview The AdaptiFork is a modern, modular, and contributor-friendly browser extension designed to instantly enhance web accessibility for every user.
+The AdaptiFork is a highly modular and contributor-friendly browser extension that acts as a customizable accessibility hub for the web.

 Unlike monolithic tools, AdaptiFork's core strength lies in its defined, extensible architecture.
-Features (like Text Scaling, High Contrast, and Spacing) are defined as self-contained JSON objects, making it incredibly simple for contributors to "fork" or add new accessibility capabilities without touching core UI or storage logic.
-Key Features Modular Feature Definitions: New features are added by defining their properties (id, icon, grid_space, code function) in a centralized list.
-This decouples feature UI from implementation logic.
-Instant Toolbar Access: The user interface is presented as a clean, responsive toolbar popup (built with Tailwind CSS), allowing for immediate, site-wide adjustments.
-Drag-and-Drop Customization: Users can personalize their control panel using a drag-and-drop "Edit Tiles" modal to activate, deactivate, and reorder features based on their personal needs.
-Decoupled Architecture: The UI logic (popup.js) handles user interaction and storage, while the application logic (content.js) runs only on the webpage to apply the saved effects via CSS variables and filters, ensuring speed and reliability.
-Why "The AdaptiFork"?
-The name signifies the project's dual mission: Adaptability for users (making the web conform to their needs) and Forkability for developers (providing a clear, separated codebase for easy contributions and future feature expansion).
+Features (like Text Scaling, High Contrast, and Spacing) are defined as self-contained objects, making it incredibly simple for users to manage their tools and for contributors to "fork" or add new accessibility capabilities without touching core UI or storage logic.

+⚙️ Installation (Chrome / Edge)
+Since The AdaptiFork is designed for easy contribution, you load it directly into your browser using Developer Mode.

+Clone or Download: Get the project files and place the entire folder on your local machine.

+Open Extensions: Open your browser and navigate to the extension management page:

+Chrome: Type chrome://extensions in the address bar.

+Edge: Type edge://extensions in the address bar.

+Enable Developer Mode: Toggle the Developer mode switch, typically found in the top right corner.

+Load Unpacked: Click the Load unpacked button.

+Select Folder: Navigate to and select the root directory of the project (the folder containing manifest.json, popup.html, etc.).

+The extension icon (the "mushroom" or gear) will now appear in your browser's toolbar.

+🚀 How to Use
+Open Any Webpage: Navigate to a site you want to test or view.

+Access the Panel: Click the AdaptiFork icon in your browser toolbar.

+Apply Features: Click any tile (like Text Size or Brightness) to instantly apply the accessibility adjustment to the webpage.

+Customize: Click the Edit Tiles button to open the customization modal, where you can activate, deactivate, and reorder features for your personal hub.

+🛠️ Contribution
+We welcome contributions!
+The project is designed with a decoupled architecture to make adding new features simple.

+Please refer to the dedicated CONTRIBUTING.md file for detailed instructions on how to define, implement, and submit new accessibility features.